 When discussing weekly vs. monthly covered calls, and what is the difference between weekly and monthly options, there are several different factors to consider:

 Monthly options, taken individually, will therefore tend to generate more premium than weekly options, due to the fact that they have longer time horizons before they expire.
 An important note about time decay, it starts to decline rapidly as expiration approaches.
-For this reason, covered call traders rarely sell calls with expirations greater than 1 month.
+For this reason, covered call traders rarely sell weekly vs monthly covered calls with expirations greater than 1 month.

 Covered calls are best used as a short-term strategy to boost portfolio income.
 Depending on how short term that time will influence your decision between weekly vs monthly options.
 Other considerations include important dates influencing stock prices.
 For example, an earnings call could move a stock’s price higher or lower.
 As a covered call trader, you may utilize an expiration prior to the earnings call to avoid volatility.
 Ex-dividend dates are another key consideration for covered call investors.

 When selling a covered call, you are obligated to sell your shares if the option buyer chooses to exercise the option.
-When you sell the stock and for how much (strike price), are key objectives to decide before selling calls.
+When you sell the stock and for how much (strike price), are key objectives to decide before selling weekly covered calls for income.

 Monthly covered calls have appealed to many investors due to the fact that they only need to be traded once per month.
 For investors that do not have a lot of time to devote to actively trading their accounts, this can be a big help.